shivshankardayal/Kunjika/README.md

 for tag and it is done.

 It is almost done.
 Few features are remaining then I will release the alpha.

+I was busy last week.
+Development will resume tomorrow.